Chapter 18: Charlie

 They each kissed me, then dashed away.
 I turned back to the sink, rinsing and trimming the green beans, then placed them in the steamer basket when I finished.

 Charlie walked in the door, hung his jacket and gun belt, then kicked off his shoes.
-As he walked into the kitchen, I pulled a beer out of the fridge and set it on table for him.
+As he walked into the kitchen, I pulled a beer out of the fridge and set it on the table for him.
 “Hey Bells.
 Wow, the house looks good.
 You must have been really busy while I was gone.
 The floors look better than they have in a while.
 It looks like you did a lot of hard work.”

 Let him take this how he wants to.
 Hehe.
 “Yeah, I spent all morning either on my hands and knees or with a tool in my hands.
 The bathroom, laundry, floors, kitchen and living room are all done.”

 He sat down, silently taking a closer look at me for a minute.
 Oh, shit.
 I hope my physical changes aren't too apparent.
-“You look real good, Bells.
+“You look really good, Bells.
 I missed you while I was gone.”

 I wiped my hands on a towel before walking over to Charlie.
 I bent down, hugging him tightly.
 “I missed you, too, Dad.
 We're having marinated salmon, steamed green beans and baked potatoes for dinner.
 I'm going to get the potatoes ready while the fish marinates, so we should be able to eat in about an hour.
 That sound good?”